purvaphalak/Cognifyz_Power-BI_Internship/README.md

 # Cognifyz_Power-BI_-Internship

-## ✨ TASK - 1 : Data Explorization and Summary
+## ✨ TASK - 1 : Data Exploration and Summary

  ### ➡️ Objective:
  Understanding and summarizing key statistics in the dataset.